starranuk/worklist/README.md

  - allocate jobs to members of the team.
  - provide a global company worklist that displays an overview of the current work load.

-This project is to provide a proof of concept for an Internal Call/Job Logging System that provides colleagues with a tool for recording jobs, creating jobs and allocating them to colleagues who can access them via the global worklist.
+This project is designed to provide a proof of concept for an Internal Call/Job Logging System that provides colleagues with a tool for recording jobs, creating jobs and allocating them to colleagues who can access them via the global worklist.
 ***This system will be internal only and will have no SEO considerations.***

- - To provide potential customers with an overview of the goods and services that the company provides, a contact page and alternative methods of contact.
- - Drive sales in the form of first contact (via the contact page).
- - Reasons a User/Customer may visit the PLS Website
- - A potential customer needing to hire lifting or safety equipment.
- - A potential customer seeking advice in relation to lifting or working at height safety issues.
- - A potential supplier regarding sales enquiries.

 **Potential Customers**